 Calcium and Magnesium affect blood pressure and muscle contractility.
 Women who get adequate amounts of these minerals have less preterm labor and less blood pressure disease.
 It is a good idea for a pregnant woman to take a supplement of 1000 mg of both Calcium and Magnesium daily.

-Constipation and insomnia can be a sign of Magnesium deficiency, a pregnant woman can safely add another 1000mg of Magnesium before bed.
+Constipation and insomnia can be a sign of Magnesium deficiency.
+A pregnant woman can safely add another 1000mg of Magnesium before bed.

 Vitamin D

 Vitamin D is used by every cell in the human body.
-Vitamin D has been associated with an increased risk for cesarean section, perhaps because low D can cause muscle weakness and the uterus is a very large muscle with a big job of pushing out the baby.
+Vitamin D has been associated with an increased risk for cesarean section, perhaps because low D can cause muscle weakness, and the uterus is a very large muscle with a big job of pushing out the baby.
 Most people are deficient in Vitamin D unless they are regularly taking a quality supplement.
 Pregnant women should have their Vitamin D level monitored and generally should supplement safely with 4000 IU each day.

 Iron-Containing Foods